 The first two years of this course give you a detailed understanding of core mechanical engineering principles.
 You’ll learn how to use mathematics and computing to analyse engineering systems, and develop knowledge in design and manufacturing processes.

-You’ll study aircraft performance, control and structures, composites, aerodynamics, propulsion and spaceflight.
+You’ll study aircraft performance, control and structures, aerodynamics, propulsion and helicopter aerodynamics.
 Lectures are balanced with laboratory work to give you the skills you need to build, analyse and test a product.
 So that you can develop a full understanding of aircraft from design to manufacture, you’ll visit an aerospace manufacturing company and take a flight test course at a local airfield.

 At Bath, we focus on giving you opportunities to apply what you’ve learnt through practical project work.
 This is to help you develop the set of skills needed by professional engineers.
 You’ll work on a group project to design a new aircraft to a specification given by industry or for entry into a competition such as the annual Unmanned Aircraft Systems Challenge.
 In your final year, you’ll choose from a range of specialist units and complete an individual research project that could be based on simulation, experimentation or design.